 To participate in medical cost sharing with the Zion Health community, a membership must be active.
 Membership is considered active when the member has paid their monthly contributions on time and is in good standing with Zion Health.

 For a medical need to be shared, the membership must be active during the date(s) of service, when medical bills are received, and at the time the IUA is paid.
 If a membership deactivates before the determination of sharing is made, the bills will not be shared with the community.
-Any pre-existing condition limitations are applied based on the first date of active membership.
+Any pre-membership condition limitations are applied based on the first date of active membership.

 Late Fees and Interest